 But they really don't have to be!
 And that's what will make it all the more startling when we bring history alive at your museum or historic site.
 Community members arrive for tours, having a vague idea that this is something special, but confident in their knowledge that museum exhibits don't come alive.
 And then, something shifts.
 The magic begins!

 Afterwards, they tell their friends, neighbors, and the person waiting on them at the coffee shop.
 And suddenly your tours are over-booked.
 What a great problem for a museum to have!

 The Experience: A docent leads a group to a display case.
 Suddenly, a youngster in period clothing runs up, exclaiming, "That's my top!
 My grandfather made it for me for Christmas!"
 The artifact (whatever it is) begins "glowing" as its story is told.
 And this happens over and over throughout the tour: the manikin that's always stood in the corner comes to life, a child walks through the door of a room display and greets the tour group.
 And the adult docent "loses control" as the exhibits take over!

 All materials are provided ; even costumes can be provided.

 Ride into History calls what they do “sneaky history.”
 Others have called their performances “entertaining and intelligent” and “the most popular part of the event,” and said, “I don’t remember when I’ve had so much fun—and I’ve learned, too!”
 Ride has delighted audiences of all ages, in settings as varied as conferences and schools.
-Dr. Joyce Thierer and Ann Birney have PhD degrees and have been on humanities council rosters in three states, and Joyce is a history professor at Emporia State University.
+Dr. Ann Birney has a PhD degree and has been on humanities council rosters in three states.

 Ride is serious history...but not TOO serious!
 As entertainment, Ride into History has been on the Kansas Arts Commisions Touring Program and Mid-American Arts Alliance Heartland Arts rosters.